Kiranjith83/SA/SA.md

 - Dedicated hardware security module.
 - FIPS 140-2 Level 3.
 - KMS is level 2.
+- You manage your own key with CloudHSM.
+- It is single tendent multi AZ solution.
+- Managed component and its a dedicated hardware.
+- Industry standard API and no AWS API to handle cloudHSM.
+- CloudHSM work on its dedicated hardware and uses one ENI to be provisioned on customer end.
+- CloudHSM is not highly available by default and needs multi az deployment for HA.

+# AWS SSM Parameter store.
+-

 # AWS WAF
 - Allow all requests except the ones you specify.